History of of the Arab-Israeli Conflict

 IV.
 Learning Objectives

-A. the nature of the issues that are the basis of the conflict between Israel and its Arab citizens/neighbors,
+C. Analyze the nature of the issues that form the basis of the conflict and evaluate potential solutions;

 V. Academic Integrity